-In recent years, several new microwave device technologies have been developed and are entering the marketplace, including LDMOS, GaN FETs; SiGe and III-V HBTs, and RF CMOS.
-There have been contemporary developments in nonlinear device characterization methods during this time, such as fast pulse measurement systems at DC and RF, and the large-signal network analyzer, for example.
-We have also seen a tremendous development in nonlinear device modeling techniques, including optimization for parameter extraction, in multivariate functionfitting for generating the model functions, and advances in integration of several simulation engines, in "Global Modeling" methods.
-In this workshop, we bring together the leading exponents in these fields to present an up-to-date view of a range of nonlinear RF and microwave transistor modeling and characterization methods, reviewing established practices and presenting new techniques.
+In recent years, several new microwave device technologies been developed and are entering the marketplace, inclu-LDMOS, GaN FETs; SiGe and III-V HBTs, and RF CM There have been contemporary developments in nonlinear de characterization methods during this time, such as fast p measurement systems at DC and RF, and the large-signal work analyzer, for example.
+We have also seen a tremendous velopment in nonlinear device modeling techniques, incluoptimization for parameter extraction, in multivariate funct fitting for generating the model functions, and advances in gration of several simulation engines, in "Global Model methods.
+In this workshop, we bring together the leading en nents in these fields to present an up-to-date view of a range nonlinear RF and microwave transistor modeling and charac ization methods, reviewing established practices and preser new techniques.